An average of 1 billion Christmas cards are thrown away every year in the UK alone.

 These cards from Loop Loop have plant power.
 Once the recipient is finished with the card, instead of throwing it away, they can plant it in some soil and enjoy watching beautiful wildflowers grow.
 This will not only benefit the wildlife in your garden but brighten your day too.

 Loop Loop is a small business based in Brighton, UK which is built on an ethos of repurposing materials.
 Cards are typically made with recycled materials and decorated with eco-friendly paint.
 One card costs around €4.

 There are many more eco-friendly card options from small businesses on Etsy - which are either made with biodegradable/recyclable materials or have more than one purpose, like growing into flowers.

 It may be the most obvious solution, but that’s because it’s a good one.
-Reusing materials to make your own cards is not only environmentally-friendly, it’ll save you money.
+Reusing materials to make your own cards is not only environmentally friendly, but it’ll also save you money.
 Plus, who doesn’t like receiving something that’s homemade?

-Using biodegradable materials is key if you’re not going to contribute to landfill waste. void using glitter as these can’t be recycled and try to find non-toxic, naturally based adhesives for your creations.
+Using biodegradable materials is key if you’re not going to contribute to landfill waste.
+Avoid using glitter- especially if it's plastic-based - as this can’t be recycled and try to find non-toxic, natural adhesives for your creations.

 Plan ahead for next year and store away this year’s cards.
-They often have designs on the front and blank space on the back, making perfect cards or postcards.
+They often have designs on the front and blank spaces on the back, making perfect cards or postcards.